Your First Job in IT

 Foundation Level Certifications

-The ideal study platform from which to launch your new IT career would be:
+The ideal IT Technician courses from which to launch your new IT career would be:

 You will learn about hardware, software, components, operating systems and how to troubleshoot and support users in a professional manner.